 6. Cleanup after yourself.
 While I am a public servant, I am not your personal servant.
 (Antithesis, Epistrophe) Replace my books and classroom supplies where you found them and how you found them.
 (Anaphora, Parallelism) Check your area before you leave; leave it the way you found it—clean.
 (Epanalepsis)

-7. Come to class prepared with the needed materials (binder, pens, pencils,paper).
-You need not be reminded that this is an PAP/AP English class; expect to write and write often—without complaining or whining.
+7. Come to class prepared with the needed materials (pens, pencils, paper).
+You need not be reminded that this is an AP class; expect to write and write often—without complaining or whining.
 (Apophasis) Suck it up, buttercup!
 (Ad Hominem, Assonance) Do not whimp out on yourself or on me!
 (Catachresis)

-8. Cellphone use is prohibited—unless the lesson warrants it.
+8. Cell phone use is prohibited—unless the lesson warrants it.
 Texting while I am teaching is most disrespectful and will not be tolerated.
 People who text in class belong….
-(Aposiopesis)9.
-You are taking a college (or Pre-college) course in a high school setting.
+(Aposiopesis) Also, regarding cell phones: If I see, If I hear it, I take it.
+(Anaphora)9.
+You are taking a college course in a high school setting.
 I expect a level of maturity from my students that promotes your success in this class.
 I will not allow anyone to interfere with other students’ opportunity to earn college credit.
 Time is the most precious element of this course; we must use it wisely.**Re-written with a measure of rhetorical style borrowed from Donna Pauley, English Department Chair, Alvin High School